DIY Cost Segregation Software for Smaller Residential Properties

-The Residential Cost Segregator® is an online software program that allows CPA’s to generate custom reports in just minutes,
+The Residential Cost Segregator® is software that allows CPAs and property owners to generate custom reports in just minutes which can be submitted to claim the tax benefit without having to hire a specialist.

 Residential Properties

-Available for rental homes, condos, townhomes and apartments up to 6 units with a depreciable tax basis of $600,000 or less (purchase price less land).
+Available for residential rental homes, condos, apartments and short-term vacation rentals up to 6-units with depreciable tax basis of $1,200,000 or less (excluding land)

 Easy to Use